JPMorgan, Wells results boosted by mortgage business

 The banking giants cited increases in mortgage originations and a strong pipeline of applications, spurred by low interest rates and a government program intended to spur refinancing.

-The performance of JPMorgan's core businesses helped offset a $4.4 billion trading loss in its Chief Investment Office, relieving investors who worried about the impact of the embarrassing "London Whale trades" on the bank's bottom line.
+The performance of JPMorgan's core businesses helped offset a $4.4 billion (2.82 billion pounds) trading loss in its Chief Investment Office, relieving investors who worried about the impact of the embarrassing "London Whale trades" on the bank's bottom line.

 The two banks' results boosted their shares and helped U.S. stock indexes rally at the end of a down week.